-The Amendment Act provided for the winding-up of the Corporation and the transfer of its business, assets and liabilities (including the WAMMCO International brand name) to the new Co-operative, which also retained statutory acquisition of export lambs until December 31st 1999.
-After that date, compulsory acquisition ceased to exist.
+The Amendment Act provided for the winding-up of the Corporation and the transfer of its business, assets and liabilities (including the WAMMCO International brand name) to the new Co-operative, which also retained statutory acquisition of export lambs until 31 December 1999.
+After that date, the compulsory acquisition programme ceased to exist.

-In June 2003 and in February 2004 , the Co-operative issued share certificates to just over 1,000 lamb producers acknowledging their membership, ownership, democratic contol and participation in the Co-operative.
+In June 2003 and in February 2004, the Co-operative issued share certificates to just over 1,000 lamb producers acknowledging their membership, ownership, democratic control and participation in the Co-operative.

 Under the stewardship of Chief Executive Des Griffiths and his team, the Co-operative continued to consolidate its position in the prime lamb industry concentrating on growing its share of the North American market, whilst developing and maintaining its existing key markets.
 In 2005 a strategic shareholding was taken in a major North American lamb distributor to assist in securing continued access to that market.

 Also in 2008 the program of installing the latest technology continued with a new blood plant for by-products, a new skin processing facility as well as improvements to the stock receival area.
-A major redesign of the boning room is also in the planning stage.
+A major redesign of the boning room was also completed.
 These investments will help to maximise shareholders' returns and ensure the long-term viability of the co-operative.